hizzle-co/noptin/readme.txt

 - WooCommerce lifetime value automation trigger - ADDED
 - Integration with Contact Forms 7 - ADDED
 - Integration with Gravity Forms - ADDED
+- WP RSS Aggregator appends the RSS title to new post notification excerpts - FIXED

 = 1.3.2 - 2020-06-23 =
 - Ability to delete a subscriber after they unsubscribe - ADDED